Affiliate disclosure: This post may contain affiliate links. Please see our Privacy Policy.

 Always ensure the roses you’re harvesting are not contaminated with pesticides, fungicides, or other chemicals.
 Gardeners often grow roses strictly for ornamental purposes and may treat them with products and amendments that aren’t food-safe.
 On the same note, florists often treat roses with chemicals to help them last longer.
 Don’t consume roses that were purchased from a florist.

-Rose Hips and products made from them contain high levels of vitamin C. Due to this, people with sickle cell anemia, recurring kidney stones, or hemochromatosis should avoid consuming excessive amounts.
+Rose hips and products made from them contain high levels of vitamin C. Due to this, people with sickle cell anemia, recurring kidney stones, or hemochromatosis should avoid consuming excessive amounts.

 Rose Hips Medicinal Benefits

 Roses are nutritional powerhouses.
 Rose hips are well known for their high levels of vitamin C, but they’re also a great source of antioxidants and contain other essential vitamins and minerals.
-The petals also contain vitamins C, A, D, E, & B-complex and minerals such as zinc, iron, and selenium.
+The petals also contain vitamins C, A, D, E, and B-complex and minerals such as zinc, iron, and selenium.

 Herbalists attribute roses with antiviral, antibacterial, anti-inflammatory, antidepressant, and mood-enhancing properties.
 Herbalists may use roses in various internal remedies for treating sore throats, colds, flu, heart disease, UTIs, ulcers, headaches, diarrhea, constipation, ulcers, and hypertension.